TOP PRACTICES AND TRENDS

 5. The GFANZ loophole

 More and more financial institutions across the world have joined the Glasgow Financial Alliance for Net Zero (GFANZ) and hence, committed to align their portfolios with 1.5°C, with a 50% decrease in GHG emissions by 2030.
 Yet, as of July 2022, 67 of the 158 GFANZ members assessed in the Tracker don’t even have an oil and gas policy to begin with.
-Among those that do, only 8 have started restricting support for oil and gas expansion.

 6. The conventional oil and gas loophole

-136 financial institutions have policies restricting support for one or more unconventional activities, but only 29 financial institutions are restricting support for conventional oil and gas.
+160 financial institutions have policies restricting support for one or more unconventional activities, but only 45 financial institutions are restricting support for conventional oil and gas.
 This raises major concerns given that approximately half the oil and gas under development or field evaluation is from conventional sources according to the Global Oil and Gas Exit List.

 7. The fossil gas loophole